CharlesLenk/scad-export/README.md

 ### NamingFormat

 The format to use when generating the names of output files and folders.
+When formatting the name, the following will also be appended:

+1. The file format (e.g. `.stl`).
+2. The count if the quantity of the exportable is greater than `1`.
+3. Any additional user-defined args given in the exportable definition.
+For example, in the [export example script](https://github.com/CharlesLenk/scad-export/blob/main/tests/examples/export_example.py), the first cube would have '(x-5) (y-5) (z-5)' appended to the file name.

 #### Import Path